flespi-software/flespi-io-js/docs/MQTT.md

 | socket.intervals.subscribe | subscribeIntervals | calc_id, device_id, event, handler, [options] | Subscribe to intervals events |
 | socket.intervals.unsubscribe | unsubscribeIntervals | calc_id, device_id, event, [indexOfSubscription], [options] | Unsubscribe from intervals events |

+* subscribe like handlers options structure:
+    * `prefix` topic prefix like `$filter/{filter}`
+    * `qos` qos subscription level, default 0
+    * `nl` No Local MQTT 5.0 flag (If the value is true, Application Messages MUST NOT be forwarded to a connection with a ClientID equal to the ClientID of the publishing connection)
+    * `rap` Retain as Published MQTT 5.0 flag (If true, Application Messages forwarded using this subscription keep the RETAIN flag they were published with.
+If false, Application Messages forwarded using this subscription have the RETAIN flag set to 0.)
+    * `rh` Retain Handling MQTT 5.0 (This option specifies whether retained messages are sent when the subscription is established.)
+    * `properties`: `object`
+        * `subscriptionIdentifier`:  representing the identifier of the subscription `number`,
+        * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`

+* unsubscribe like handlers options structure:
+    * `prefix` topic prefix like `$filter/{filter}`
+    * `properties`: `object`
+        * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`

 #### MQTT events

 Event `connect`: Emitted on successful (re)connection.
 In handler provided connack packet.